arduino/alvik-fight-club/README.md

 ### Configure the Alvik robot
 1. Connect the Alvik
 2. `make robot-patch-firmware`: to patch the firmware running on the STM32 (needed to resolve [Issue 10](https://github.com/bcmi-labs/alvik-fight-club/issues/10))
-3.`make robot-patch-mpy`: to install the `dev` branch with of the Arduino-Alvik-mpy (Needed to resolve [Issue 10](https://github.com/bcmi-labs/alvik-fight-club/issues/10))
+3. `make robot-patch-mpy`: to install the `dev` branch with of the Arduino-Alvik-mpy (Needed to resolve [Issue 10](https://github.com/bcmi-labs/alvik-fight-club/issues/10))
 4. `make robot-install` to upload the `Modulino` lib
 5. `make robot-get-mac` to get the `MAC` address and print it into the consle.
 6. Copy the printed MAC address